-During the past fiscal year, work continued on Phase III of the project which is developing design elements that were shared with the community for feedback.
-Phase III of the project is for final design of the improvements to LSF and has been funded primarily through a grant from SANDAG.
-Many elements are being designed as part of Phase III but the study of all roundabouts has been eliminated per Council direction.
-Some of the elements to are being designed as part of included in Phase III include are a multi-use path on the north side of LSF, striping and signal improvements, added parking, landscaping and other items intended to slow down traffic and increase use of the corridor by pedestrians and bicycles.
-A Community Workshop was held in October 2019 and the project was presented to the City Council for further direction in January 2020.
+Some of the elements included in Phase III are a multi-use path on the north side of LSF, striping and signal improvements, added parking, landscaping and other items intended to slow down traffic and increase use of the corridor by pedestrians and bicycles.
 The final design for the project was approved by the City Council on May 26, 2021. project was delivered to SANDAG for grant fund reimbursement.
 Partial funding for construction of the easterly segment of the project (from Highland Drive to Santa Helena) was secured from Congressman Levin's office.

-FY 2022/232023/24 Objective: Pursue grant funding for construction of the project.
+FY 2023/24 Objective: Pursue grant funding for construction of the project.

-- Evaluate and apply for potential construction grant funding. - Execute amendment to the PSA with City's consultant to Prepare Construction Plans, Specifications, Estimate for the east side (Highland Drive to Santa Helena) for competitive bidding purposes. - Advertise the easterly segment for competitive bidding process as soon as Construction funding is available. - Explore ways to improve e-bike safety including education and outreach.
+- Evaluate and apply for potential construction grant funding. - Execute amendment to the PSA with City's consultant to Prepare Construction Plans, Specifications, Estimate for the east side (Highland Drive to Santa Helena) for competitive bidding purposes. - Advertise the easterly segment for competitive bidding process as soon as Construction funding is available.

 Estimated Costs: A grant from SANDAG, in the amount of approximately \$616,000, was obtained for Phase III.
 With a 10% match committed by the City, the total amount of funding secured for Phase III is approximately \$684,000.
-Construction is estimated to cost approximately \$125,000,00015 million.
+Construction is estimated to cost approximately \$15 million.
 The project can be broken into segments if full construction funding is not available.
 Approximately \$7.0 million was approved partial funding for construction of the easterly segment of the project (from Highland Drive to Santa Helena) was secured from Congressman Levin's office.
 This funding source will require a 20% match, in the amount of \$1.4 million from the City.